godavarti/CShartDesignPatternsVSCode/ConsoleApp1/readme.txt

 Template Method : CloudResoruceManagement.cs is an abstract class used to implement tempale methods:  scaleup and scaledown and defined the common code for both cloud providers that is create resoruce method.
-                 AWSResoruceManagement.cs is implementation class for AWS Cloud resoruces AzureResoruceManagement.cs is implementation class for Azure Cloud resoruces
+                 AWSResoruceManagement.cs is implementation class for AWS Cloud resoruces AzureResoruceManagement.cs is implementation class for Azure Cloud resoruces Adpater  : Adapter is a structural design pattern, which allows incompatible objects to collaborate.
+The Adapter acts as a wrapper between two objects.
+            It catches calls for one object and transforms them to format and interface recognizable by the second object.
+            It’s very often used in systems based on some legacy code.
+In such cases, Adapters make legacy code work with modern classes. dapter is recognizable by a constructor which takes an instance of a different abstract/interface type.
+When the adapter receives a call to any of its methods, it translates parameters to the appropriate format and then directs the call to one or several methods of the wrapped object.
+            Classe used Power120.cs  ( implements for US power consumption), Poweer240.cs (implements for India power consumption),Converter240to120.cs (enables employee from US to use Device with 120 power copacity by converting from 240 w to 120 W) interfaces : Ipower120.cs, Ipower24.cs